bruneaug/DShield-SIEM/README.md

 After adding the webhoneypot.sh script, add the Filebeat package to the DShield Sensor to send the logs the Elasticsearch.<br>

-If use the following to install the Filebeat package using [3] the following commands:<br>
+Use the following steps to install Filebeat using the following commands taken from this reference [3]: <br>

 $ wget -qO - https://artifacts.elastic.co/GPG-KEY-elasticsearch | sudo apt-key add -<br>
 $ sudo apt-get install apt-transport-https<br>